LunarWatcher/lunarwatcher.github.io/posts/_posts/2019-11-15-why-im-leaving-stack-exchange.md

 For those of you who haven't paid attention to the recent mess on Stack Exchange, there's quite a few things going on.
 The current issues started with SE firing a moderator over a change to the CoC (Code of Conduct) that enforced correct pronoun use.
 SE has stated it was a violation of the (at the time) current CoC, but they're still unwilling to tell the moderator in question what she did.
 There's a [recap here](https://meta.stackexchange.com/q/333965/332043){:rel="nofollow noreferrer"}.

-I want to be clear before I continue: I support the changes to the Code of Conduct, but I personally believe the implementation should've been done in a way that doesn't put targets us LGBTQ+ users.
+I want to be clear before I continue: I support the changes to the Code of Conduct, but I personally believe the implementation should've been done in a way that doesn't put targets on us LGBTQ+ users.
 The strictness of the CoC has made free speech and coerced speech be thrown in as arguments against the CoC.
 People see the CoC as a "do this or else" rather than as a way to implement guidelines that give support to preferred pronouns, as well as a way of handling cases where someone intentionally misgenders as a way of being offensive.

 {% include toc.html %}